DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 ### Colors

+Each bar is going to be 1 color.
+However, a gradient from black to that color is fine.

 You don't need to color the bars in yourself.
 We can tint them in-engine.
+In fact, we'd prefer if you sent us the bars in black and white so its easier to tint in-engine.

+> If you want to put a gradient on the bar, then you can use a gradient from black to white when making the asset.
+In-engine, we can then tint the bar from black to the color of the bar.

 # HI-FI RUSH